-The cardiopulmonary rehabilitation program at St. Joseph's Hospital assists people as they recover from ear or lung related medical events.
-Our highly specialized cardiopulmonary nurses work in collaboration with physicians, emphasizing exercise, diet, medication management, smoking cessation, and emotional support maximizing your functional potential.
+The cardiopulmonary rehabilitation program at St. Joseph's Hospital assists people as they recover from heart and lung related medical events.
+Our highly specialized cardiopulmonary team works in collaboration with physicians, emphasizing exercise, diet, medication management, smoking cessation, and emotional support maximizing your functional potential.

 Cardiac Stress Screening View more information.

 This diagnostic service measures the hearts ability to respond to stress induced by exercise or drugs.
 Cardiac stress tests compare blood flow to the heart muscle while the patient is at rest to the same blood flow abilities during exertion on the heart muscle.
 This is used to determine ischemic heart disease as well as a patient's risk of having a heart attack.